noi-techpark/odh-docs/source/datasets.rst

 different graphic formats like pie-charts, to far more complex applications that combine data from different datasets and correlate them in some useful way.

-.. note:: This page was last updated on |today| and all information about the availability of datasets is correct as of this date.
-This page will be updated in due time as soon as more material will be made available.

 As seen in :numref:`domains-diagram`, data originate from different domains (Mobility, Tourism, and so on); they are gathered from sensors